Chinlac

-Chinlac is an anglicization of Carrier Chunlak, itself a contraction of duchun nidulak - "logs customarily float to a point", which describes the way in which driftwood accumulates in the shallows where the weir was built.
+Chinlac is an anglicization of the Carrier word Chunlak, itself a contraction of duchun nidulak - "logs customarily float to a point", which describes the way in which driftwood accumulates in the shallows where the weir was built.

 According to oral tradition, the village was destroyed around 1745 by Chilcotin raiders from Nazko, on the Nazko River.
 (Although Nazko is now a Carrier village, it was Chilcotin at the time.)
 The meadow contains the traces of 13 lodges.
 In the surrounding bush are the remains of hundreds of cache pits.

-One lodge site was excavated in 1951-1952 by a team led by Charles Edward Borden.
-Among other things, he found a Song dynasty (960-1127 CE) Chinese coin, indicating the existence of trade with the Pacific Coast if not Asia prior to European contact.
+One lodge site was excavated in 1951–1952 by a team led by Charles Edward Borden.
+Among other things, he found a Chinese coin of Song Dynasty design, indicating trade with the Pacific Coast at an unknown time prior to direct Carrier contact with Europeans or Asians.